-Mental and physical abilities in the later stages
+Mental, physical and speech abilities in later stages of dementia

 - Supporting a person in the later stages of dementia